 Biography does not consider simultaneous submissions.
 Submissions sent to Biography should not be under consideration by any other publisher.
 Because we ask you to wait until we have made a decision about your piece, we aim to send final decisions to authors within four months from the original submission date.
 We also ask that authors send us a single submission at a time.

 Inquiries are welcome.
 Send all editorial correspondence to Biography at email@example.com.
 Please address questions about book reviews to our Book Review Editor at firstname.lastname@example.org.

 Copyright to essays and reviews appearing in Biography are held by the Biographical Research Center, unless otherwise stated.
-Authors retain rights to their own works and are free to post and/or republish their individual pieces in their institutional repositories or other publications as they see fit.
+Authors are free to post and/or republish their individual pieces in their institutional repositories or other publications as they see fit.
 We ask that authors ensure that Biography is credited as the first publisher, and that authors let us at Biography know about their republications.

 Biography only obtains permission to publish images in its own print and online formats.
 Republication of articles with images will require the author to seek out formal permission to republish these images.